Backdating benefit claims

 If you can show continuous good cause for not claiming throughout the whole period it is possible to consider backdating your claim.
 Since April 2016 the maximum amount of time we can consider backdating your claim for housing benefit is one month.
 For council tax discount we can consider backdating your claim for up to 3 months.

 You have to prove 'good cause' for not claiming earlier but we must take account of all the facts of your case.
 We must be satisfied that your circumstances during this time were such that any reasonable person of your age and experience would have failed to claim benefit.

 Pension age customers

 The time limit for backdating is 3 months for people who have reached the qualifying age for state pension.
-To calculate your state pension age go to GOV.UK.
+You can calculate your state pension age on GOV.UK.

 The ‘good cause’ provisions will not apply to the 3 month period and as long as you were eligible to claim benefit during this period then your claim will automatically be backdated.